DrSleep/tensorflow-deeplab-resnet/README.md

 ## Inference

-To perform inference your own images, use the following command:
+To perform inference over your own images, use the following command:
 ```bash
 python inference.py /path/to/your/image /path/to/ckpt/file
 ```